rascully/Stream-Monitoring-Data-Exchange-Specifications/README.md

 [controlled vocabulary](https://github.com/rascully/Stream-Monitoring-Data-Exchange-Specifications/blob/master/Data%20Exchange%20Standard%20Tables/metricControlledVocabulary.csv)

 # Data Mapping
-Mapping
 We map the field names in the source datasets to the fields in the data exchange standard.
-Sources metrics are mapped to the metric-controlled vocabulary.
+Sources metrics are mapped to the metric-controlled vocabulary (DAMA 2009).
 The program reviewed and approved the mapping.
-The working group agreed that all metrics included in the data mapping and integrated dataset were compatible across the programs.
+The working group agreed that all metrics included in the data mapping and integrated dataset were compatible across the programs.Some mapping from the sources to the data exchange standard are simple, while others require a transformation to be combined information into a single dataset.

 [Data Mapping](https://github.com/rascully/Stream-Monitoring-Data-Exchange-Specifications/blob/master/Data%20Exchange%20Standard%20Tables/DataMapping.csv)

-# Data Inergration Examples
+## Data Inergration Examples
 [Data Intergration Example](https://github.com/rascully/Stream-Monitoring-Data-Exchange-Specifications/tree/master/Data%20Intergration%20Example) details and example of using this data exchange standard.
 To share habitat metrics from four federal habitat monitoring programs: Environmental Protection Agency (EPA) National Rivers & Streams Assessment (NRSA), Bureau of Land Management (BLM) Aquatic Assessment, Inventory, and Monitoring (AIM), and the Forest Service Aquatic and Riparian Effective Monitoring Program (AREMP) and PacFish/InFish Biological Monitoring Opinion Monitoring Program (PIBO MP).

 # Conclusion